learnlatex/learnlatex.github.io/en/lesson-08.md

 ## Adding rules

-A word of advice prior to introducing lines; lines should be used really sparsely in tables, and normally vertical ones look unprofessional.
-In fact, for professional tables you shouldn't use any of the standard lines; instead you should get familiar with the facilities of the `booktabs` package, which is why it is covered here first &ndash; for the sake of completeness I'll show you the standard lines later on in the more-info page.
+A word of advice prior to introducing rules; lines should be used really sparsely in tables, and normally vertical ones look unprofessional.
+In fact, for professional tables you shouldn't use any of the standard lines; instead you should get familiar with the facilities of the `booktabs` package, which is why it is covered here first &ndash; for the sake of completeness the standard lines are shown in the more-info page.

 `booktabs` provides four different types of lines.
 Each of those macros has to be used as the first thing in a row or following another rule, else you'll get a